pengxiawu/DeepBP-AE/README.md

 # DeepBP-AE

-This the Tensorflow implementation of paper "Acquiring Measurement Matrices via Deep Basis Persuit for Sparse Channel Estimation in mmWave Massive MIMO Systems"
+This is the Tensorflow implementation of paper "Acquiring Measurement Matrices via Deep Basis Persuit for Sparse Channel Estimation in mmWave Massive MIMO Systems"

 ## Prerequisites